Can You Get High on Fentanyl Patches?

 Fentanyl Treatment at Absolute Awakenings

 At Absolute Awakenings, we have ample experience treating men and women of all ages who have been abusing fentanyl in any form.
 While abusing fentanyl patches is less common than abusing fentanyl that is mixed with heroin or abusing fentanyl in a pill form, it is still fairly common and can be extremely dangerous.
 In many cases, men and women who abuse fentanyl patches were originally prescribed these patches by a medical professional.
 Sadly, this misleads individuals into thinking that fentanyl patches are both non-addictive and safe to use – this could not be farther from the truth.
-If you have been abusing fentanyl in any form, entering into a comprehensive program of recovery is extremely important.
+If you have been abusing fentanyl in any form, entering into a comprehensive recovery program is extremely important.